Adige-Calculations/OpenFOAM-handbook/README.md

-It is possible to parallelize the visualization task to deal with big cases in your local machine, the simplest way is to enable the “Auto MPI” mode through the following actions: Open ParaView à Edit à Settings à Enabled advanced options (the cogwheel up right) à Scroll down (or search for) “Multicore Support” à Enable AutoMPI and set the number of cores à restart ParaView.
+It is possible to parallelize the visualization task to deal with big cases in your local machine, the simplest way is to enable the “Auto MPI” mode through the following actions:
+Open ParaView → Edit → Settings → Enabled advanced options (the cogwheel up right) → Scroll down (or search for) “Multicore Support” → Enable AutoMPI and set the number of cores → restart ParaView.

 ## Trouble shooting common problems